Finding and Replacing Text

 A version of the Find control is also available in some tool windows.
 For example, you can now filter the list of controls in the Toolbox window by entering text in the search box.
 Other tool windows that now allow you to search their contents include Solution Explorer, the Properties window, and Team Explorer, among others.

 Find/Replace in Files works like the Find and Replace control, except that you can define a scope for your search.
 Not only can you search the current open file in the editor, but you can also search all open documents, the entire solution, the current project, and selected folder sets.
 You can also search by file name extension.
-To access the Find/Replace in Files dialog box, choose Find and Replace on the Edit menu (or CTRL+ALT+F).
+To access the Find/Replace in Files dialog box, choose Find and Replace on the Edit menu (or CTRL+SHIFT+F).